leftthomas/CARAFE/README.md

 Generated results are on `results` directory.

 ## Results
-The train/test loss, accuracy and confusion matrix are showed on visdom.
+The train/test loss, accuracy, confusion matrix and heatmap are showed on visdom.

 - VOC
 ![result](results/voc.png)